leonstel/leonstel.github.io/first.md

 a minimal sample has been displayed for demonstration purpose.

 Each leaf represents a category ... yeah I know it's unoriginal and boring (probably the oxygen deprivation talking).
-But it is able to illustrate my point very effictively so suck it up ;)
+But it is able to illustrate my point very effictively so suck it up ;) Every category could have subcategories and it can never occur that a subcategory is not a subset of its parent.
+Below the raw data set.

 ```
 //data.json
+// This data comes normally externally from an api or so
-//First level of branch to demonstrate the structure
+// First level of branch to demonstrate the structure
 {
   "name": "root",
   "children": [